 Contacts lead to discontinuous dynamics and thus, planning through contacts requires careful treatment of constraints arising due to these discontinuities.
 Complementarity constraints offer an efficient way of modeling contact systems.
-However, uncertainty in contact systems could lead to stochastic complementarity systems [1].
+However, uncertainty in contact systems could lead to stochastic complementarity systems [1], [2].
 Even though complementarity systems are well studied, stochastic complementarity systems are not well understood.
 The state and complementarity variables are implicitly related via the complementarity constraints - uncertainty in one leads to stochastic evolution of other.
 This makes uncertainty propagation challenging.
 Furthermore, multiplicity of solutions to the complementarity variables also makes it difficult to characterize the stochastic evolution.
-In this paper, we present an approximate treatment of stochastic complementarity systems using particles.
-We present the design and evaluation of a contact-aware stochastic controller for covariance control of the underlying uncertain system.
-An important-particle algorithm is presented for an efficient solution to the resulting stochastic optimization problem.